-The PGCE Early Years pathway allows you to develop a specialism in working with children from ages 3-7.
-The course has been re-designed to address the changing nature of teaching and learning in primary schools and will enable you to become an effective, inclusive and evidence formed teacher in Early Years.
+The PGCE (3-7) pathway allows you to develop a specialism in working with children within this age range.
+The course has been re-designed to address the changing nature of teaching and learning in primary schools and will enable you to become an effective, inclusive and evidence formed teacher in the 3-7 age range.
 The three modules taught provide excellent preparation to gain Qualified Teacher Status (QTS) and achieve a PGCE qualification.

 You will spend time on a number of placements in school to develop your own practice.
 The experience in schools is transformative allowing you to develop as a practitioner with support from mentors who themselves are trained to help you develop your own style as a teacher.